 Google Ads centers bidding.
 Advertisers choose between automated and manual bidding.
 Then, you can strategize further using rules and Target CPA.

 Automated bidding lets Google’s AI bid on your behalf.
-You set the maximum budget.
-It chooses when and how to bid.
+First, you set the maximum budget.
+Then, it chooses when and how to bid.

 Manual bidding lets you choose bid amounts.
-You can differentiate among ad groups.
-This lets you prioritize the ads you’re more invested in.
+In addition, you can differentiate among ad groups.
+It enables you to prioritize the ads you're more invested in.

 Use automated rules strategically.
 Add bidding rules to accounts that enable you to maintain your position.